 - This is an unpaid internship.
 School credit may be provided as per student’s academic adviser.

 - Assist with the research, execution and maintaining of new and existing Family Programming opportunities which could include L.I.F.E.
-Program, Happy Wheels cart, Special Equestrian, and the Community Support Platform.
+Program.

 - Help identify, plan and execute programs for families that are engaging, fun, helpful and educational.

 - Assist with meeting and greeting as families and distributing welcome bags.

 - Assist with operation of the “Toy Store” during specific hours.